 Those with heart ailments are discouraged from going to La Paz because of the high altitude and thin air, commonly called Sorochi.
-Some of the symptoms are shortness of breadth, nausea, fever, loss of strength and drowsiness.
+Some of the symptoms are shortness of breath, nausea, fever, loss of strength, and drowsiness.
 Sorochi coupled with the biting cold weather takes a heavy toll on its visitors, especially if they’re unprepared and traveling to La Paz for the first time.

 Rev Greg Blaxland together with Judy, his wife received us warmly at the airport.
 Greg and Judy gave us a warm Bolivian hug.
 Greg and I were formally introduced to each other by Bishop Moses.
 I never met the man personally although I had heard him speak at the Tuesday clergy meeting where he shared with us a wide array of needs in Bolivia, the most pressing being trained clergyman.

 Judy, on seeing Cynthia shiver incessantly from an unexpected blast of cold wind blowing through the airport, immediately wrapped a winter coat around her.
 Cynthia, although by nature tough, succumbed to the full fury of Sorochi and was confined to rest during our stay in La Paz.
 I was beginning to feel the effects of the altitude and was told to walk slowly but survived the experience.